Azure-Samples/functions-quickstart-javascript-azd/README.md

 ## Source Code

-The source code for the GET and POST functions are in the [`httpGetFunction.js`](./src/functions/httpGetFunction.js) and [`httpPostBodyFunction.js`](./src/functions/httpPostBodyFunction.js) code files, respectively.
+The source code for the GET and POST functions is in the [`httpGetFunction.js`](./src/functions/httpGetFunction.js) and [`httpPostBodyFunction.js`](./src/functions/httpPostBodyFunction.js) code files, respectively.
 Azure Functions requires the use of the `@azure/functions` library.

 This code shows an HTTP GET triggered function: